AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

    > ## *add*
    > Adds a point to the gradient.
 Takes in a point and number
    > ## *grade*
-   > Returns the value at the inputed position.
+   > Returns the value at the inputed position (uses non linear interpolation).
 Takes in a point
+   > ## *gradeL*
+   > Same as the grade function but uses linear interpolation
 ## *colorGradient*
    > ## *add*
    > Adds a point of color to the gradient.
 Takes in a point and color
-   > ## *grade*
-   > Returns the color at a position (not working perfectly yet).
-Takes in a position in the gradient
+   > Returns the value at the inputed position (uses non linear interpolation).
+Takes in a point
+   > ## *gradeL*
+   > Same as the grade function but uses linear interpolation
 ## *noise*
    > ## *perlin1D*
    > Gives a height based on a 1D list of noise and based on a position.
 Takes and input of random noise, distance between points and the x position